kisinoverskaya/kisinoverskaya/README.md

 ### Hi there 👋
+Junior JS developer.
+In love with travelling, cooking and learning something new

 <!--
 **kisinoverskaya/kisinoverskaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.